|Back To Leaps Tennessee Frog and Toad ID Page|

 Acris gryllus - Southern Cricket Frog

 Call sounds like two small pebbles being tapped together.
-The tapping sounds are a little harsher than the Northern Cricket Frog and the tempo stays the same throughout the call.
+The tapping sounds are a little harsher than the Eastern Cricket Frog and the tempo stays the same throughout the call.
 We have heard them mid-April through August.
 This frog occurs mainly in the southwest corner of Tennessee.

 Hyla avivoca - Bird-voiced Treefrog